Alluxio/alluxio/docs/en/Command-Line-Interface.md

 {% include Command-Line-Interface/chmod.md %}

-## chmodr
-The `chmodr` command is similar to `chmod`, but it also changes the permission of child file and child directory in Alluxio.

-For example, `chmodr` can be used as a quick way to recursively change the permission of directory:

-{% include Command-Line-Interface/chmodr.md %}

 ## chown
 The `chown` command changes the owner of the file or directory in Alluxio.
 For obvious security reasons, the ownership of a file can only be altered by a super-user.

+Adding -R option also changes the owner of child file and child directory recursively.

 For example, `chown` can be used as a quick way to change the owner of file:

 {% include Command-Line-Interface/chown.md %}

-## chownr
-The `chownr` command is similar to `chown`, but it also changes the owner of child file and child directory in Alluxio.

-For example, `chownr` can be used as a quick way to recursively change the owner of directory:

-{% include Command-Line-Interface/chownr.md %}

 ## copyFromLocal
 The `copyFromLocal` command copies the contents of a file in your local file system into Alluxio.